BiCurNet: Pre-Movement EEG based Neural Decoder for Biceps Curl Trajectory Estimation: Proposed methodology

 \subsubsection{DWT-Head harmonics-based features}

-More recently, head harmonics ($H^2$) basis functions have been proposed for more adequate representation of EEG signals based on the geometry of human head \cite{agiri2k20}.
-Since the EEG sensors placed on head form a shape between a sphere and a hemisphere, $H^2$ basis functions are shown to be more efficient for representing the data sampled over head.
+More recently, head harmonics ($H^2$) basis functions have been proposed for an adequate representation of EEG signals based on the geometry of the human head \cite{agiri2k20}.
+Since the EEG sensors placed on the head form a shape between a sphere and a hemisphere, $H^2$ basis functions are shown to be more efficient for representing the data sampled overhead.
 The decomposition of an EEG signal matrix $\mathbf V$ in $H^2$ domain is given as: